Short definition

 Who is consumer intelligence for?

-Does consumer intelligence replace social listening?
+Is consumer intelligence the same as social listening?